 CONCENTRATION RISK.
-Concentration risk is the risk that the value of the trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
+Concentration risk is the risk that the value of your trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
 A portfolio "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
+Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for sector concentrations.

 Consumer Products and Services Sector.
-The trust invests significantly in securities of consumer products and services companies.
-These companies manufacture or sell various consumer products and/or services.
+The trust invests significantly in consumer products and services companies.
+Consumer products and services companies manufacture or sell various consumer products and/or services.
 General risks of these companies include the general state of the economy, intense competition and consumer spending trends.
 A decline in the economy which results in a reduction of consumers' disposable income can negatively impact spending habits.
 Competitiveness in the retail industry will require large capital outlays for the installation of automated checkout equipment to control inventory, track the sale of items and gauge the success of sales campaigns.
 Retailers who sell their products and services over the Internet have the potential to access more consumers, but will require sophisticated technology to remain competitive.